jimmy-sonny/NFCAuthentication/README.md

 Develop an authentication mechanism that uses an NFC card and a user personal PIN.
 A secure communication with a Web Service is used to check the provided credentials.

-2015, Project and Laboratory on Comunication System.
+2015, Project and Laboratory on Communication System.
 Prof: Guido Albertengo

 Authors: Vincenzo Costanzo, Antonio Leo, Andrea Marcelli, Sebastiano Miano